 Since our founding, we have developed a wholly owned portfolio of editing technologies that can be used to create in vivo targeted genetic medicines, beginning with the liver and CNS.
 Our technology can also be used to enable cell-based therapeutics, and while we are not developing these internally, we have partnered with leading companies who have expertise in ex vivo applications.

-Our lead programs are in primary hyperoxaluria (PH) and transthyretin amyloidosis (ATTR).
-Using proven and effective delivery systems such as lipid nanoparticles (LNPs), we are able to package our editing cargo to deliver to the liver.
+Our gateway programs are in primary hyperoxaluria (PH) and transthyretin amyloidosis (ATTR).
+Using proven delivery systems such as lipid nanoparticles (LNPs), we are able to package our editing cargo to deliver to the liver.
 Arbor’s gene editing approach provides the potential for a one-time dose of disease-modifying therapies that are durable for the duration of a patient’s lifetime.

 Beyond the liver, we are also focused on the CNS, where there are many devastating diseases of genetic origin.
 Until the discovery of gene editing, the technology to effectively target the underlying genetic mutations within these diseases had not existed.
 This presents an exciting new opportunity for genomic medicine in the CNS.
 We have selected our initial diseases for targeting in the CNS and our mode of delivery will be via adeno-associated virus or AAV, which is powered to target select regions of the brain that will provide the most meaningful benefit to patients.